-But before resorting to the big guns (i.e., hard-core chemical treatments or prescription creams), we thought it couldn't hurt to try a few of the DIY methods we've seen floating around the Internet—many of which are labeled as "the ONLY thing that has EVER worked" or something to that hyperbolic effect.
+But before resorting to the big guns (i.e., hardcore chemical treatments or prescription creams), we thought it wouldn't hurt to try a few home remedies for blackheads we've seen floating around the internet—many of which are labeled as "the ONLY thing that has EVER worked" or something to that hyperbolic effect.
 True or false?
 You'll have to keep reading to find out.

 Deven Hopp, Beauty Director: "I'm typically not a fan of physical exfoliation (glycolic acid all the way), so I was a little intimidated by this salt scrub recipe, which calls for a tablespoon of sea salt, a teaspoon of lemon, and a teaspoon of water.
 I ended up adding more water to it to make the scrub less gritty and cut the lemon juice a tad.
 I was expecting the mixture to irritate my sensitive skin, but thankfully it didn't.
 It was a little messy, but I must admit it felt nice and my skin felt baby soft after rinsing.
 My skin looked fresh and clean, but the blackhead improvement seemed minimal at best.
 The ingredients do have antibacterial properties, so perhaps with continued use, you'd start to see a difference.
 But I think I'll stick with chemical exfoliation in the end."

 If you have sensitive skin and are looking to make the scrub less gritty, add more water and cut the lemon juice a tad.